Anastasia1707/piano-fingering/README.md

 Engineered features for the Random Forest, LSTM, RNN.
 Trained Classifiers and evaluated performance using accuracy and confusion matrices.
 Saved the trained models for future use.

+Application of a generative probabilistic model, the Hidden Markov Model (HMM) using two approaches: one where the HMM parameters are learned directly from the data and another where the model is initialized with priors for transition, emission, and initial state probabilities calculated from the annotated dataset.

 ### Application

 Created a script to apply the trained model to new scores, annotating them with predicted fingering.